Vampire Rain: Gameplay

+Development

+In November 2006, AQ Interactive announced an early purchase bonus of a clip for anyone who preorders the game.
+AQ Interactive held a promotional event on January 2007 in Nihonbashi, Akihabara and Osaka where participants are given game-based clear file folders for free.

+In February 2007, AQ Interactive reported the launch of two demo stages through Xbox Live Marketplace for free.

+In an IGN interview in May 2012, Naoto Ohshima, President of Artoon and game producer, says that rain serves as the motif.
+It also serves as the weakness for nightwalkers, allowing players to sneak around or kill them effectively.

 Reception

 The game received "generally unfavorable" reviews on both platforms according to the review aggregation website Metacritic.

 The reviews criticized Vampire Rains enemy AI, controls, health meters for both the protagonist and enemies, and multiplayer modes.
 The game was also criticized for having elements derived from Metal Gear Solid and Splinter Cell but with much less appeal.
 The game was criticized for being too hard and for the linear level design.
 However, the game was complimented for its eerie music.
 Vampire Rain: Altered Species was also poorly received.
 A GameSpot review admonished the updated PS3 version for not undergoing major changes from the Xbox 360 version.
 IGN called the Altered Species game "a trainwreck".

 In Japan, however, the Xbox 360 version was better received, with Famitsu and Famitsu X360 each granting it a score of 30 out of 40.